Realm for Android

 |

-public class Country extends RealmObject { private String name; private int population; public Country() { } public String getName() { return name; } public void setName(String name) { this .name = name; } public int getPopulation() { return population; } public void setPopulation( int population) { this .population = population; } } |
+public class Country extends RealmObject { private String name; private int population; public Country() { } public String getName() { return name; } public void setName(String name) { this.name = name; } public int getPopulation() { return population; } public void setPopulation(int population) { this.population = population; }} |

-annotation.
-For example, adding a primary key called code to the Country
+To use a member variable of a RealmObject as a primary key, use the @PrimaryKey annotation.
+For example, adding a primary key called code to the Country class:

 01